travis-ci/docs-travis-ci-com/blog/_posts/2012-12-18-travis-artifacts.md

 Travis is already very good at running your tests, but we feel that we can do much better job with things that happen **after** the tests have finished running.
 First step in this direction is what we call build artifacts.
-Artifacts are files, which are produced while running the tests.
+Artifacts are files which are produced while running the tests.
 It may be compiled version of a library, screenshots done while running your tests in the browser or logs that can help with debugging test failures.